stelzinga/MF/MGT_80.Tools.md

 in which:
     rrr =  name of the Routine.

-The reason to set up all four (Row in MTrack4, a note, a dolder, a sub-folder) is because:
+The reason to set up all four (Row in MTrack4, a note, a folder, a sub-folder) is because:
 1. MTrack4 helps in providing *statistics* on all Routines
 2. The note helps logging processes, context etc. and can thus act as a *manual*
 3. The folder helps storing procedures, etc.